August 20th is National Chocolate Pecan Pie Day (July 12th is National Pecan Pie Day).

 PECAN PIE HISTORY

-It seems difficult to believe give the long history of pecan trees in the Colonial South*; but the pecan pie recipe we know, pecans on a brown sugar base, is a 20th century invention.
+It seems difficult to believe given the long history of pecan trees in the Colonial South*; but the pecan pie recipe we know, pecans on a brown sugar base, is a 20th-century invention.
 No recipes have been found dating to earlier than 1925.

 According to FoodTimeline.com, The Fannie Farmer Cookbook and The Joy of Cooking did not include pecan pie recipes before 1940.